cambridge-cares/TheWorldAvatar/Agents/MackayDataAgent/README.md

 [output] # BASE URL of triples to create by this agent base_url =
 ```
-###1.1.2 Data Point Configuration
+### 1.1.2 Data Point Configuration
 Mackay Data Agents manage the update and reading of multiple data points, each the result of a chain of derivations.
 Configuration files one per data point are put under [data config folder].
+Some examples can be found in `./confs_files/data` folder.

+Before deployment, remove any of the unused data configuration files from `./confs_files/data` folder.

  New data points can easily be added by creating new files in the folder following the syntax below.
 ```bash
 [output]
 steps = forecast # Derivation Step after API download, in [forecast|calculation]